Flat Pack Kitchen Information

 Why Should You Choose Flatpack Kitchens?

-All of the kitchen cabinets we sell here at Kitchen Warehouse UK through our website are delivered to your home as flatpack kitchens.
+All of the kitchen units we sell here at Kitchen Warehouse UK through our website are delivered to your home as flatpack kitchens.
 All of our kitchen cabinets are straightforward to assemble, fully soft-closing, and made to the highest standards.

-Cabinet doors will need to be drilled by the customer in some of the ranges we offer.
+Kitchen doors will need to be drilled by the customer in some of the ranges we offer.
 Some kitchen door ranges are directional and need to be fitted a certain way up due to their pattern, finish, or a pre-cut handle groove.
 Therefore, we don’t drill particular kitchen doors.
 Still, to make it easy for you, we provide a hinge hole drill bit and a template tool for marking the hinge position.

 All of the flatpack kitchen units that we supply through our website are made to order and are supplied in the colour listed at the top of each page.
 If you would like to order a different colour we would need it in writing via email within one hour of the order being placed on the website.
 All kitchen unit orders over £1,000 will be delivered free of charge, and for smaller orders, a £60 delivery charge will apply.